snaily16/snaily16.github.io/_posts/2024-08-30-pthreads-concurrency.md

 - Returns 0 on success, or an error code on failure
 - The `pthread_cond_timedwait()` function is the same as `pthread_cond_wait()` except that an error is returned if the absolute time specified by abstime passes before the condition cond is signaled or broadcasted, or if the absolute time specified by abstime has already been passed at the time of the call.

-2. Signal or brodcast a condition:
+2. Signal or broadcast a condition:
 - Signals the condition variable `cond`, waking up one or more threads that are waiting on it.
 - Returns 0 on success, or an error code on failure
 - The `pthread_cond_signal` wakes up at least one of the thread that are waiting on `cond`, whereas the `pthread_cond_broadcast` wakes up all the threads that are waiting.